spencerlepine/smallbasic-flappybird/README.md

 **Description:** A recreation of Flappy Bird with Mircosoft Small Basic.
 Flappy Bird WAS NOT created by me, all credit goes to Dong Nguyen.

-**Background:** During an Intro to Programming course at school, I wanted to challenge myself to code Flappy Bird in Mircosoft Small Basic.
+**Background:** During an 'Intro to Programming' course at school, I wanted to challenge myself to code Flappy Bird in Mircosoft Small Basic.

 **Edit the game:** Open the FlappyBird.sb file through Mircosoft Small Basic if you wish to see the code.

-*Warning:* My AV software had to be disabled to run/test the game.
-If you have any AV software enabled, it will most likely delete the FlappyBird.exe file.
-However, the program is harmless.
-If the .sb file is run from Small Basic, it will also detect that, despite it being just code for the game.
+*Warning:*  If you have any AV software enabled, it will most likely delete the FlappyBird.exe file, however, the program is harmless.
+I was required to temporarily disable mine to run/test the game.
+Even if the .sb file is run from Small Basic, it will also detect and remove that.

 **Side note:**
-- The program needs to restart each game, so I would not consider it a complete game.
+- The program needs to restart each game, so it is functional, but not conveniently playable.
- - Sound effects were left out as a result of them being difficult to implement with Small Basic.
+ - Sound effects were left out becuase they are difficult to implement with Small Basic.